CSCfi/RAG-60K/data/README.md

 This repo contains scripts which download the scientific publications and extract the text from open access journal copernicus https://publications.copernicus.org/open-access_journals/open_access_journals_a_z.html.

 ## Get all the links of the articles
+To speed up processing, we use batching.
+In the download_links.py script, on line 78, you need to change the value of counter from 0 to 6 and run the following command separately for each counter value.

 ```
 sbatch download_links.sh